DANSI/blynk-server-original/README.md

 ## Administration UI

-Blynk server also has administration panel where you could monitor your server.
-It could be accessible with URL.
+Blynk server provides administration panel where you can monitor your server.
+It is accessible at this URL:

         https://your_ip:7443/admin